-The group left from Bosnia and Herzegovina, and crossed Croatia, travelling on into Slovenia.
-The group were stopped in a car near Krnica (Slovenia) by people dressed in plain clothes, but identifying themselves as Slovenian police.
-The officers asked the driver of the vehicle which the transit group we in to park beside the road.
+The group left from Bosnia and Herzegovina, and crossed Croatia, travelling on into Slovenia undetected.
+The group were travelling by car near Krnica (Slovenia) when they were stopped by people dressed in plain clothes, but described as identifying themselves as Slovenian police.
+The officers asked the driver of the vehicle which the transit group were in to park beside the road.

 The officer made the minors get out of the vehicle, twelve in total.
 This did not include the respondent who was an adult.
 The police officer instructed him that he would translate for the group.
 Then the remaining group of adults left in the van were transported to another police station.